Registering Products in App Store

 Select iOS App and then proceed to fill out the required information on the next page.
 When you get to the Bundle ID section select the unique App ID we created in the previous steps.

 It is likely at this point that you do not have all the necessary details to complete the information required to register your app.
 For now, just fill out the forms with stub data as everything except the SKU and Version fields are editable later.

 On the next page, you must fill out the details about your product.
-The Reference Name field refers to how the product will be displayed in iTunes Connect and in sales reports, but not in the App Store itself.
+The Reference Name field refers to how the product will be displayed in App Store Connect and in sales reports, but not in the App Store itself.
 The Product ID field is very important as it is the unique ID that will be used to query for the product from your app itself.
 If possible make this the same ID as the corresponding products in the other platform’s stores, otherwise you will have to conditional logic in your app for each platform when specifying product identifiers.